Water softening: Lime softening

 Lime softening is the process in which lime is added to hard water to make it softer.
-It has several advantages over the ion-exchange method but is mainly suited to commercial treatment applications.
+It has several advantages over the ion-exchange method: silica, alkalinity levels, and suspended matter can also be reduced or are removed, and operational costs can be lower, but is mainly suited to commercial treatment applications because it has a higher capital cost and usually requires trained staff.

 Chelating agents

 Chelators are used in chemical analysis, as water softeners, and are ingredients in many commercial products such as shampoos and food preservatives.
 Citric acid is used to soften water in soaps, personal care products and laundry detergents.
 A commonly used synthetic chelator is ethylenediaminetetraacetic acid (EDTA), which may exist as a tetrasodium or disodium salt.
 Due to environmental and aquatic toxicity concerns regarding widespread use of EDTA in household and personal care products, alternatives such as sodium phytate/phytic acid, tetrasodium glutamate diacetate and trisodium ethylenediamine disuccinate are finding more prevalent usage.

 Washing soda method

-In this method, water is treated with a calculated amount of washing soda (Na2CO3), which converts the chlorides and sulphates of calcium and magnesium into their respective carbonates, which get precipitated.
+In this method, water is treated with a calculated amount of washing soda (Na2CO3), which converts the chlorides and sulfates of calcium and magnesium into their respective carbonates, which get precipitated.